 As members of the facility, maintenance, and reliability industry, we encounter a lot of peculiar things in the line of duty.
 If you have ever taken over for a previous facilities manager, you have no doubt been mind-boggled by the "creative" ways they ran their maintenance management system - I know I have!
 However, perhaps the strangest aspect of our job is the customer work orders we receive.
 Sometimes they can be downright absurd.
 With that in mind, today I will be highlighting some of the most ridiculous customer work orders of all time.

 Ridiculous Work Orders

-Probably the funniest work order experiences I have heard about come from my friends in the information technology industry.
+Probably the funniest work order experiences I have heard about came from my friends in the information technology industry.
 Maybe it is a generational thing, but some people truly have a difficult time grasping anything tech-related.

-I recall a story from a friend who serviced the computers at a school system.
+I recall a story from a friend who serviced the computers in a school system.
 My friend received a call that every time a computer (one of about 20 in a particular room) was turned on, the lights went out.
-The request didn"t state which computer was causing the issue and the issue did not occur every single time, so the initial thought was that it was being caused by a faulty circuit.
+The request didn't state which computer was causing the issue and the issue did not occur every single time, so the initial thought was that it was being caused by a faulty circuit.

 My friend called in the person in charge of handling that portion, they fixed the issue, and all was well – until the next day.
 Again, a computer was turned on, the entire class lost power, and again, a circuit was blown.
 This occurred several times over the week until, by total happenstance, one of the computer"s power supplies died and needed to be replaced.
 When my friend opened up the box, he saw the issue – the previous computer tech had wired the power supply wrong, causing a surge that tripped the circuits every time it was turned on.
 Problem solved!